-Not only are they unsightly, sufferers endure symptoms such as aching, heavy, tired legs, throbbing, tingling, burning and cramps.
+Not only are varicose veins unsightly; sufferers endure symptoms such as aching, heavy, tired legs, throbbing, tingling, burning and cramps.
 In the latter stages of the disease process skin changes can lead to a rash and even skin ulcers.
 Treatment is effected by injecting a micro-foam into the vein, this medicine reacts with the inside of the vein and body reacts by shutting it down.
 The blood flow diverts back into the deeper, normal veins and improves the circulation.
 The procedure is virtually painless and therefore requires no anaesthetic.
 Treatments of varicose veins are followed by the wearing of compression hosiery for up to two weeks.

 Sclerotherapy has been a speciality treatment in Europe since the 1960's and was always thought as the treatment of choice for the smaller spider or thread veins, which are so common on the face and legs.
 However nowadays, with the help of ultrasound guidance to visualise the larger problem veins and with advent of foam medicine, even the largest of varicose veins are treated safely this way.

 Sclerotherapy is a 30 minute, virtually painless procedure with huge advantages over surgery, including no general anaesthetics, no stitches, no hospitalisation and no time off work.
 It is a walk-in, walk-out procedure with costs about half of surgery.